-But Bryan has been invigorated by the fashion in which the north-east responded to a £300,000 fundraising campaign which was backed by a five-figure donation from the P&J.
+But Bryan, who is leaving the museum to take up a new post next month, has been invigorated by the fashion in which the north-east responded to a £300,000 fundraising campaign which was backed by a five-figure donation from the P&J.

 The appeal has also been boosted by significant donations from other groups and individuals, to the extent that Bryan and his colleagues are now preparing for a bright, long-term future.

-He said: “You never take anything for granted when you are in charge of a place such as this, but it has been wonderful to see how much the museum means to people all across the north of Scotland – and, to be perfectly honest, just about everywhere else around the globe.
+He said: “You never take anything for granted when you are in charge of a place such as this, but it has been wonderful to see how much the museum means to people all across the north of Scotland – and, to be perfectly honest, just about everywhere else.